 After dressing in PPE (personal protective equipment), the staff enters the air shower.
 Using high-pressure air, the air shower removes any contaminants such as dust, pollen or aerosol particles from the staff member.
-Some cleanrooms even feature air showers that are stationed in between different sections of the same clean room.
+Some cleanrooms even have air showers in between different sections of the same clean room.

 The equipment inside varies depending on the industry.
 Generally, the equipment inside is carefully planned to limit contamination.
 Materials that do produce contaminants like fabrics, pencils, and paper that are made from natural materials are often prohibited from use inside of a cleanroom.

 The staff employed in a cleanroom has to go through extensive training before being permitted entry.
 Any personnel must learn the correct protocol regarding contamination control theory.
 The uniforms designated are created to prevent any particles from the body contaminating the environment.

 Pollutant-free rooms are vital to advancements in scientific research and production.
 Here in the US, one of the most famous cleanrooms is in NASA’s Goddard Space Flight Center.
 Known as The High Bay Cleanroom, it is an enormous space and also a ISO 7 cleanroom.

 Parker Solar Probe is slowly lifted and carried to the top of the thermal vacuum chamber, which will simulate the airless environment of space, in addition to conducting intense hot and cold temperature testing.